tucats/ego/docs/LANGUAGE.md

 You can use the `try` statement to run a block of code (in the same scope as the enclosing statement) and catch any panic errors that occur during the execution of that block.
-The error causes the code to execute the code in the `catch` block of the statement.
+The error causes Ego to execute the code in the `catch` clause of the statement.
 If there are no errors,  execution continues after the catch block.
 For example: